Computer Science Undergraduate FAQs

 1. You can go with a recognized study abroad / exchange program through U of C International.
-Please visit https://www.ucalgary.ca/uci/abroad/find-program for a list of foreign institutions that have already been reviewed by U of C. You will be eligible for credit for courses taken there.
-The Study Abroad Office also has a list of Universities we already have agreements with.
+Please visit the program finder page for a list of foreign institutions that have already been reviewed by U of C. You will be eligible for credit for courses taken there.

 2. You can apply for an International Letter of Permission to an institution of their choice.
 In this case, you should confirm with the Registrar’s Office / Admissions first for approval.

 Please always seek advice from your advisor about specific courses at a particular university to ensure that the partner and courses are a good fit for your degree.
 You then need to provide the Office of the Registrar information on the credit system of your partner university.
-They will determine whether and how many U of C credits can be awarded.
+They will determine whether and how many UCalgary credits can be awarded.

 To have your courses assessed please contact the Office of the Registrar and follow their process outlined at www.ucalgary.ca/registrar/registration/transfer-students.
-The Office of the Registrar determines whether and how many U of C credits can be awarded.
-The case will then be forwarded to the department, and you will then need submit your Transfer Credit information to the department (see instructions below under the FAQ "Transfer Credit") to have credits assigned to specific equivalent CPSC courses.
-Assessments can take up to 3 months to process and we will notify you when the assessment has been completed.
+The Office of the Registrar determines whether and how many UCalgary credits can be awarded.
+The case will then be forwarded to the department, and you will then need submit your transfer credit information to the department to have credits assigned to specific equivalent CPSC courses.
+Assessments can take up to three months to process and we will notify you when the assessment has been completed.
 This is a one-time process.
 Please include all courses that you wish to transfer in this request.

 Sometime it is possible to overload a course that is already full depending on various factors.